gmn/node-server-skeleton/README.md

 ## motivation

-I wanted to have a simple, but effective relatively fast framework that could be used with many different web projects merely by typing them as an argument to the startup script.  *Java Play* was a sort of inspiration for the general idea.
-But mostly it grew out of necessity.
+I wanted to have a simple, but effective relatively fast framework that could be used with many different web projects merely by dropping in a different config.
+My desire at the time was to learn node's http functionality by doing rather than just reading through Express (though now I do that anyway). *Java Play* was a sort of inspiration for the general idea.
+But it also grew out of necessity.

 Example Usage: